adaptris/interlok-docs/docs/pages/user-guide/adapter-jndi-guide.md

----
-title: Shared Components / JNDI
-keywords: interlok
-tags: [getting_started]
-sidebar: home_sidebar
-permalink: adapter-jndi-guide.html
-summary: This document will describe how Interlok utilizes the Java Naming and Directory Interface so that workflows may reference pre-configured connection objects rather than having to duplicate connection configuration in each workflow that requires that connection.
+> **Summary:** This document will describe how Interlok utilizes the Java Naming and Directory Interface so that workflows may reference pre-configured connection objects rather than having to duplicate connection configuration in each workflow that requires that connection.
----

 ## Shared Components ##